 We are humans, so absolutely everything is open to adaptation and evolution (please, do not tattoo your brand proposition).

 I see work as a source of passion, an important part of our identity that can bring us happiness and meaning, or make us feel miserable.
 The secret (well... there's no secret actually, just a sequence of trials, errors, and adaptations) is to understand where our sweet spot is.
 A special little place that combines personal and professional fulfillment with the total amount of money sufficient to sustain your ideal lifestyle.
-All of this will go through defining and simplify your business model, the people you want to work with and for, and the kind of work that works for you.
+All of this will go through defining and simplifying your business model, the people you want to work with and for, and the kind of work that works for you.

 If you also have the feeling that something is broken in the way we run organizations today take a look at those articles.
-Maybe some of this can make our heart bit at the same frequency.
+Maybe some of this can make our hearts bit at the same frequency.

 Some topics are just too difficult to talk about, or at least to start a conversation.
 So how about creating a "safe word" for that?